somyatambi/Dummy-store/SETUP.md

 ---

-Built with ❤️ using Next.js, React, Tailwind CSS, Prisma, and Stripe
+Built with ❤️ using Next.js, React, Tailwind CSS, Prisma, and Payment